autay27/inksync/content/blog/cleaning-pen-threads/index.md

 Today I realised that a paintbrush also works!
 I happened to have a watercolour brush on hand.
 It has fine and soft bristles so I don't need to worry about scratching the pen.
 Just push the bristles into the threads and flick the dust out.

+> Update: I've discovered that something even better and easier to use is an extra fine toothbrush.
+It might be easier for you to get as well.

 {{< figure src="brush_and_pen.webp" alt="A watercolour brush and an uncapped Sailor Pro Gear Slim" >}}

 Dust in the threads was a particular problem with my Sailor Pro Gear Slim, which (as I mentioned [when I bought it](blog/sailor-pgs-choice-and-impressions/)) shows up any dust immediately because it's white.
 I don't feel the need to keep my pens pristine, but it was bothering me that I couldn't clean the pen if I *wanted* to and that it was somehow permanently being defiled by my dusty little hands.
 I feel better after finding a way to clean it.